DIII-SDU-Group/MPSoC4Drones/README.md

 This section gives a quick introduction on how to get started with MPSoC4Drones.

 ### The Toolchain at a glance
-The toolchain consists of the following three steps:
+The toolchain consists of the following four steps:
 1. **Setup**
 Setting up the project structure.
-In this step, the relevant Avnet repositories are cloned and patched, the Vivado project is generated, and the PetaLinux project is created.
+In this step, the relevant repositories (from Avnet and PYNQ) are cloned and patched, the Vivado project is generated, and the PetaLinux project is created.
-3. **Build**
+2. **Build**
 Bulding the individual project components.
 This step contains the building process of the Vivado project, the PetaLinux project, and the Ubuntu root filesystem.
-5. **Packaging**
+3. **Packaging**
 Packaging the build products.
 This step covers packaging the build products onto a prepared SD card as well as creating an image for SD card flashing.
+4. **Commitment**
+Committing the changes made to the individual parts of the project back to the project setup scripts, such that the project can be revision controlled in another git repository.

 ### Environment setup